zoopdoop/dotlit/README.md

     int main() {
     }

 _Finally lets make the program print out "Hello, world!" and exit with a status code of 0.
-Add the following between the two braces after int main() _
+Add the following between the two braces:_

-    $ hello.c (3a4,5)
+    $ hello.c (3+)
         puts("Hello, world!");
         return 0;

 ---------------------------------------

-The previous example shows the three of the five file operations that dotlit adds.
-Here are all five operations:
+The previous example shows the three of the file operations that dotlit adds.
+Here are all operations:

     $ text.txt
     This creates a new file called text.txt since there is no operator after the filename.

     $ test.txt (+)
-    This line gets appended to test.txt.
-The plain "+" means insert the text at the end of the file.
+    This line gets appended to test.txt at line 2.
+The plain "+" means insert at the end of the file.

-    $ test.txt (1+)
+    $ test.txt (2+)
-    These two line are inserted after line 1, pushing "This line gets appended to test.txt" to line 3.
+    These twos lines are inserted at line 2, pushing "This line gets appended to test.txt" to line 4.
-    The "1+" means insert the text after line 1.
-To insert a line at the start of the file you would use "0+".
+    The "2+" means insert the text at line 2.
+You can have any number of lines here.

-    $ test.txt (0-2)
+    $ test.txt (1-2)
     This deletes the first two lines of test.txt.
+The "1-2" means delete two lines starting at line 1.
     The content of this code block is ignored but will be flagged if the dotlit command renders it to HTML.
-    The "0-2" means delete two lines after line 0 (the start of the file)

     $ test.txt (1)
     This is the new first line of the file.
-The bare "1" means change line 1 in test.txt This second line is ignored since we only specified a single line change.
-It will be flagged if the dotlit command renders it to HTML.
+The bare "1" means replace line 1 in test.txt This second line is ignored since we only specified a single line replacement.

-The last three commands use the [diff](http://en.wikipedia.org/wiki/Diff) output format to specify how a file should change
+    This code block will be flagged if the dotlit command renders it to HTML since it has more than one line.

+    $ test.txt (1:2)
+    This is the new first line of the file.
+The "1:2" means replace two lines starting at line 1 with these three lines.
+The number of new lines in the code block does not need to match the number of lines that are replaced, so this line would also be added to the file.

+    $ test.text (s/code/markdown code/)
+    This replaces "code" with "markdown code".
+The contents of this code block is ignored.
+    See below on how you can change the search range.

+Each operation accumulates in a top down manner so for instance delting the first two lines in a row actually deletes four total lines.

+    $ test (1-2)
+    $ test (1-2)

+### File Operation Format
+Here is a formal specification of the dotfile code block file operations where L means line number and C means count.

+- + append the contents of the code block to end of file
+- L+ append the contents of the code block starting at line L
+- L-C delete C lines starting at line L and ignore the contents of the code block
+- L replace line L with the first line of the code block
+- L:C replace C lines starting at line L with the entire contents of the code block
+- s/search/replace/ use the search expression and replace it

+### Search And Replacing

+The search parameter in a search and replace file operation is a [Javascript regular expression](https://developer.mozilla.org/en-US/docs/JavaScript/Guide/Regular_Expressions) and the replacement is a string that can contain special replacement patterns outlined in the above link.

+You can specify a range to search in the file.
+The syntax is similar to the vi search and replace syntax but modified to match the other file operations.

+- s/search/replace/ search the entire file
+- 3s/search/replace/ search only on line 3
+- 2+s/search/replace/ search starting at line 2 to the end of the file
+- 2:4s/search/replace/ search starting at line 2 and for the next four lines

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).